rajinder-yadav/dm-css/README.md

 <span class="d-inline-block"> ... </span>
 ```

 Make sure you have a good understanding of CSS display types.
-How block and inline elements get rendered and ultimitaely how this will affect setting their width and height.
+How block and inline elements get rendered and ultimately how this will affect setting their width and height.

 ### Padding